 g.post <- output_posteriors(jags.1, mix, source, output_options)

-• both: if model with 2 fixed effects or 1 fixed effect + 1 random effect (cannot plot one without the other)
+: if model with 2 fixed effects or 1 fixed effect + 1 random effect (cannot plot one without the other)cont

-• sig: random effect variance terms (if model has random effects)
+: random effect variance terms (if model has random effects)epsilon

-• epsilon: multiplicative error term (if model uses “Residual * Process” error)
+: multiplicative error term (if model uses “Residual * Process” error)names(g.post)

 ## [1] "global" "fac1" "fac2" "sig" "epsilon"